-It might not be saying those words exactly but if you listen underneath the words, underneath whatever story its telling you – can you hear fear?
+It might not be saying those words exactly but if you listen underneath the words, underneath whatever story it’s telling you – can you hear fear?
 “Something bad will happen if/if not…” That’s your old fear-based beliefs that your upgraded ego has attached to new occurrences in your life.

 7. Specialness: “I don’t want to brag but…”

-The feeling that the spiritual experiences, the inner work you’re doing and your progress make you special.
+Ooh, a sneaky little sign of the Spiritual Ego is that the spiritual experiences, the inner work you’re doing and your progress make you special.
 That you’re carrying a secret that makes you… worth a little more than other regular human beings.

 OH NOOO, you don’t need any acknowledgment for being special (because that’s not very spiritual).
-But if it’s not apparent to everyone you might need to drop an insightful comment in a forum, or in the chat on that Zoom-call, or just radiate deep and profound wisdom through your silence really hard.
+But if it’s not apparent to everyone you might need to drop an insightful comment in a forum, or in the chat on that Zoom call, or just radiate deep and profound wisdom through your silence really hard.
 (If they are worthy they will notice.)